adrianuseb/rp2040-keypad/README.md

 ## Uploading firmware

 Uploading firmware with RP2040 IC is a very simple task.
 Just short the BOOT jumper while connecting the USB to PC.
 The board should appear as a mass storage device on the host PC.
 Then just copy the [.uf2 file](./rp2040-keypad-1000hz.uf2) there and the board should reset itself.
-The firmware is installed with z and x as the key.
+The firmware is written with z and x as the key.

 ## Case